SortAnon/ControllableTalkNet/README.md

 * When it's done, run talknet.bat to start TalkNet on http://127.0.0.1:8050/.
 To download updates, run update.bat.

 ### Docker (Linux)
-* Install Docker, NVIDIA Container Toolkit, and CUDA Toolkit 11.x.
+* Install Docker and NVIDIA Container Toolkit.
 * [Download the Dockerfile.](https://raw.githubusercontent.com/SortAnon/ControllableTalkNet/main/Dockerfile)
 Open a terminal, and navigate to the directory where you saved it.
 * Run ```docker build -t talknet-offline .``` to build the image.
 Add ```sudo``` if you're not using rootless Docker.